Squirrels will frequently make nests in attics, destroy gardens or other landscaping. Unfortunately, they also love to chew on electrical wires.

 If you don’t have a place to relocate squirrels, then lethal traps may be the way to get rid of squirrels that are chewing on wires.

-As with any kill trap, there is always a chance that you actually kill the wrong animal.
+As with any kill trap, there is always a chance that you kill the wrong animal.

 The best way to limit your chances is to get a trap that you can mount on a tree trunk high off the ground to avoid killing the wrong animal.